Character Trait of the Month: Empathy

-Please be reminded that students who do not have after school commitments must leave the school or be picked up by 3:45, as there is no supervision after that time.
+Please be reminded that students who do not have after-school commitments must leave the school or be picked up by 3:45, as there is no supervision after that time.
 We have had some issues with students found either walking the hallways or being outside alone, and this creates a safety risk for them.
 Thank you in advance for your attention to this matter.

 You have received Demographic Verification Forms with your child.
-This is a two-paged sheet.
+This is a two-page sheet.
 Make sure you complete both sides.
 Please check over the current information.
 If any changes are required, correct the information in the “Corrected Information” column.
 Please SIGN and date the front side of the form stating that you have received and changed all of the information.
 Along with the Demographic Verification Form, you will also need to complete a FOIP from and Elements at Risk form.
-Please return the Demographic Verification Form whether changes are made or not along with the other signed and completed forms.
+Please return the Demographic Verification Form whether or not changes are made along with the other signed and completed forms.
 If you have not returned these forms, please do so ASAP.

 APPROPRIATE OUTSIDE CLOTHING

 Winter is here and the staff would like to remind all parents to dress their children for the cold weather.
 The students are outside for breaks throughout the day and need that warm clothing.
 It is important for elementary students to come with snow pants or waterproof pants.
-This will prevent your child from having to sit in wet clothing or calling you in the middle of the day to bring dry clothing to the school.
+This will prevent your child from having to sit in wet clothing or to call you in the middle of the day to bring dry clothing to the school.